Table of Contents

 - Instaproofs is a service that pulls in photos from your Instagram profile and helps to prepare them for sale.

-4. Review photo products on YouTube
+5. Review photo products on YouTube

+Most of us check product reviews online before buying, especially when choosing a technology or other expensive products.
 If you have good technical knowledge about photo products, why not use it to prepare your own product review videos?

 The photo industry relies on selling and upselling technology, equipment, and different accessories.
 Cameras, lenses, and flashes are the most common products you can review for money.